Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Decomposition and Identification

 Under Assumption \ref{ass:si-v}, the conditional average potential outcome of treatment $t$ is identified as $\mu_t(X_i) \equiv E[Y_i(t) | X_i] = E[Y_i(t) | D_{t,i} = 1, X_i] = E[Y_i | D_{t,i} = 1, X_i] $ and accordingly the decomposition terms are identified as:

 Aggregations or projections of the three estimands are thus also identified.
-In particular, let $Z_i$ denote a (low dimensional) subset of confounders supported on $\mathcal{Z} \subset \mathcal{X}$ and define
+In particular, let $Z_i = f(X_i)$ denote a (low dimensional) function (e.g.~subset) of confounders supported on $\mathcal{Z}$ and define

-These parameters provide more concise, predictive summaries of heterogeneity or allocation differences for specific subgroups defined by $Z_i = z$.
-The unconditional decomposition terms $nATE = E[nATE(X_i)]$, $rATE = E[rATE(X_i)]$, and $\Delta = E[\Delta(X_i)]$ are special cases thereof.
-We propose an estimation and inference method for these parameters in Section \ref{sec_Estimation1}.
+Focusing on specific subgroups defined by $Z_i = z$ provides concise, predictive summaries of heterogeneity or allocation differences without compromising on the dimensionality of confounders $X_i$ and is standard in the literature on effect heterogeneity \cite{Chernozhukov2017GenericExperiments,Semenova2021DebiasedFunctions}.
+The unconditional decomposition terms $nATE = E[nATE(X_i)]$, $rATE = E[rATE(X_i)]$, and $\Delta = E[\Delta(X_i)]$ are special cases thereof.\footnote{The $rATE$ is a special case of composite treatment effects \cite{Lechner2002ProgramPolicies}.
+If $J\rightarrow \infty$, it can approximate integrated dose-responses of continuous treatments \cite<e.g.>{Kennedy2017Non-parametricEffects}. $\Delta$ is similar to the population average prescriptive effect in the context of policy learning \cite{Imai2021ExperimentalRules}.} Thus, we focus on the former throughout the paper.
+Estimation and inference methods are presented in Section \ref{sec_Estimation1}.

-\textit{Remark 1}: In principle, an analogous decomposition could also be constructed with alternative weights for the effective treatments, e.g.~equal weighting $1/J$.
-However, using the unconditional effective treatment probabilities ensures that $nATE(x) = rATE(x)$ in the case of completely randomized effective treatments.

-\textit{Remark 2}: The interpretation of $\Delta(x)$ depends on the scenario: \begin{itemize} \item \textit{Scenario 1:} $\Delta(x)$ and its aggregates have a descriptive interpretation.
-It describes how much of $nATE(x)$ is driven by an underlying effective treatment mix that deviates from the population mix.
-A non-constant $\Delta(x)$ indicates that the binarization has consequences for the detected heterogeneous effects.
-Thus, it helps to understand heterogeneity resulting from the binarization. \item \textit{Scenario 2:} $\Delta(x)$ and its aggregates provide information for assignment evaluation.
-Positive values indicate that the assignment of treatment versions is better than random.
-Negative values indicate worse than random version assignment assuming that individuals act equivalently under the hypothetical random assignment compared to the observational assignment \cite{Heckman2020Epilogue:Revisited}.
+The interpretation of $\Delta(x)$ depends on the scenario: In \textit{Scenario 1}, $\Delta(x)$ and its aggregates have descriptive interpretation.
+They describe how much of $nATE(x)$ is driven by an underlying effective treatment mix that deviates from the population mix.
+A non-constant $\Delta(x)$ indicates that the binarization has consequences for detected heterogeneous effects.
+Thus, it helps to understand heterogeneity resulting from the binarization.
+In \textit{Scenario 2}, $\Delta(x)$ and its aggregates provide information for assignment evaluation.
+Positive (negative) values indicate that assignment of treatment versions is better (worse) than random assuming that individuals act equivalently under the hypothetical random assignment compared to the observational assignment \cite{Heckman2020Epilogue:Revisited}.
 A non-constant $\Delta(x)$ indicates that the selection quality of versions varies across different groups.
-Thus, the estimand provides an evaluation of the actual assignment mechanism. \end{itemize}
+Thus, the estimand provides an evaluation of the actual assignment mechanism.